jonasseglare/dentdoche/README.md

 ## To do
  * Support multiple forms in function bodies.
  * Option for ordered evaluation of function arguments.
+Currently, the function arguments are not evaluated in any particular order unless they are all synchronous.

 ## Licence
 Copyright Jonas Östlund 2015.